openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 The Settings categories displayed depend on the privileges granted to the user, and can include:
 * **Active caching**—configures caching schedules.
 * **Administration console**—click the link to open the Administration console.
-* **Approvals and payments** – used with the EQUELLA Content Exchange – Store front functionality.
+* **Approvals and payments** – used with the openEquella Content Exchange – Store front functionality.
 * **Content restrictions and quotas** —manages the common virus-carrying files types banned from the repository and user upload limits.
 * **Course defaults**—configures default start and end dates for courses.
-* **Custom links**—allows the setup of external links to be accessed from the EQUELLA system.
+* **Custom links**—allows the setup of external links to be accessed from the openEquella system.
 * **Dashboard**—enables the management and configuration of user Dashboard portlets.
 * **Diagnostics** – gives access to basic tools including finding groups for a user and users for a group.
 * **Display date format** – enables administration users to configure the default system display date format.